porudev/porudev/README.md

 ### About me:
 - Not single
 - poru is a pen name
-- Interested in python, java (specificly discord bot developing)
+- Interested in programming/software developing
-- Currently learning javascript

 ### Contact:
 - discord: poru#5664